 A set of I/O automata may be composed to create a system S, if the sets of output operations for the automata are disjoint.
 (Thus, every output operation in S will be triggered by exactly one component.)
 The system S is itself an I/O automaton.
 A state of the composed automaton is a tuple of states, one for each component, and the start states are tuples consisting of start states of the components.
 The set of operations of S, ops(S), is exactly the union of the sets of operations of the component automata.
 The set of output operations of S, out(S), is likewise the union of the sets of output operations of the component automata.
+The set of automata.
 Finally, the set of input operations of S, in(S), is ops(S) - out(S), the set of operations of S that are not output operations of S. The output operations of a system are intended to be exactly those that are triggered by components of the system, while the input operations of a system are those that are triggered by the system's environment.

-The triple (s',π,s) is in the transition relation of S if and only if for each component automaton \mathcal{A} , one of the following two conditions holds.
-Either π is an operation of \mathcal{A} , and the projection of the step onto \mathcal{A} is a step of \mathcal{A} , or else π is not an operation of \mathcal{A} , and the states corresponding to \mathcal{A} in the two tuples s' and s are identical.
+The triple (s',π,s) is in the transition relation of S if and only if for each component automaton A, one of the following two conditions holds.
+Either π is an operation of A, and the projection of the step onto A is a step of A, or else π is not an operation of A, and the states corresponding to A in the two tuples s' and s are identical.
 Thus, each operation of the composed automaton is an operation of a subset of the component automata.
-During an operation π of S, each of the components that has operation π carries out the operation, while the remainder stay in the same state.
+During an operation π of S, each of the components which has operation π carries out the operation, while the remainder stay in the same state.
 Again, the operation π is an output operation of the composition if it is the output operation of a component - otherwise, π is an input operation of the composition.

 An execution of a system is defined to be an execution of the automaton composed of the individual automata of the system.
-If α is a sequence of operations of a system S with component \mathcal{A} , then we denote by $\alpha | \mathcal{A}$ the subsequence of α containing all the operations of \mathcal{A} .
-Clearly, if α is a schedule of S, $\alpha | \mathcal{A}$ is a schedule of \mathcal{A} .
+If α is a sequence of operations of a system S with component A, then we denote by $\alpha | A$ the subsequence of α containing all the operations of A. Clearly, if α is a schedule of S, $\alpha | A$ is a schedule of A.